thindil/steamsky/bin/doc/MODDING.md

 mobile index from any mobiles file from *data/mobs* directory.

 ## Head armor type
-To change which item type is used as a head armor for charactes, open file *game.dat* in *data* directory and edit line which starts with HeadArmor.
+To change which item type is used as a head armor for characters, open file *game.dat* in *data* directory and edit line which starts with HeadArmor.
 Value after equal sign must be existing item type.

 ## Torso armor type
-To change which item type is used as a torso armor for charactes, open file *game.dat* in *data* directory and edit line which starts with ChestArmor.
+To change which item type is used as a torso armor for characters, open file *game.dat* in *data* directory and edit line which starts with ChestArmor.
 Value after equal sign must be existing item type.

 ## Arms armor type
-To change which item type is used as an arms armor for charactes, open file *game.dat* in *data* directory and edit line which starts with ArmsArmor.
+To change which item type is used as an arms armor for characters, open file *game.dat* in *data* directory and edit line which starts with ArmsArmor.
 Value after equal sign must be existing item type.

 ## Legs armor type
-To change which item type is used as a legs armor for charactes, open file *game.dat* in *data* directory and edit line which starts with LegsArmor.
+To change which item type is used as a legs armor for characters, open file *game.dat* in *data* directory and edit line which starts with LegsArmor.
 Value after equal sign must be existing item type.

 ## Shield type
-To change which item type is used as a shield for charactes, open file *game.dat* in *data* directory and edit line which starts with Shield.
+To change which item type is used as a shield for characters, open file *game.dat* in *data* directory and edit line which starts with ShieldType.
+Value after equal sign must be existing item type.

+## Weapon type
+To change which item type is used as a weapon by characters, open file *game.dat* in *data* directory and edit line which starts with WeaponType.
 Value after equal sign must be existing item type.

 ## Items